Morpheus636/docs.morpheus636.com/_contributing/index.md

   - There's a problem with the associated Ticket, i.e no ticket was submitted, the ticket was not marked as ready to be worked on (or was marked as `wontfix`), someone else is working on the ticket, etc.
-  - The changes were implimented poorly, and they are beyond fixing without starting over.
+  - The changes were implemented poorly, and they are beyond fixing without starting over.
   - The PR is a duplicate

 **Only a Maintainer should merge or close a Pull Request** The Maintainer that closes a PR should